-The original vessels, shattered and scattered themselves into space.
-This event is known in the Lurianic texts as “shevirat ha-qelim,” or the “breaking of the vessels.”
+An event, that I return to, appears in the Lurianic texts called “shevirat ha-qelim,” or the “breaking of the vessels”.
+These were considered the original vessels that shattered and scattered themselves into space.
 In the wake of this event, the light that had been contained within them returned to their divine source, while the remainder fell as broken shards.
 From these shards the powers of the qelipot, that is, “husks” or “shells” were produced.
 These broken shards signify the material world and what can be collected, amassed and clustered in response to the specific characteristics of our material condition.
 Just as, all things return to olam ha-tikkun, literally “the world of repair,” a world restored to its perfect status.